niteshsharma830/Repo1/README.md

 # Repo1
-This is just for demo
+This is my first github repo.